slateci/slatelite/COMMANDS.md

-## MiniSLATE Commands
+## SLATElite Commands
-A listing of all MiniSLATE subcommands and their arguments.
+A listing of all SLATElite subcommands and their arguments.

 ### Build
 Build/rebuild container images
 ```
-$ ./minislate build [container_name]
+$ ./slatelite build [container_name]
 ```
 _Optional Argument_:

 __container_name__ [slate or kube] - builds a single container image as opposed to all

 ### Init
-Initialize minislate containers
+Initialize slatelite containers
 ```
-$ ./minislate init [-v hostDir or hostDir:containerDir] [-p hostPort or hostPort:containerPort]
+$ ./slatelite init [-v hostDir or hostDir:containerDir] [-p hostPort or hostPort:containerPort]
 ```
 _Optional Arguments_: